Black Spruce Essential Oil Benefits, Uses, and Recipes

 This essential oil is generally safe to diffuse and use topically on cats.
 For more information on using essential oils with cats, check out this blog post.

-This essential oil is generally safe to diffuse and use topically on dogs.
-For more information on using essential oils with dogs, check out this blog post.
+For more information on using essential oils with dogs, check out this blog post

 We don’t recommend ingesting essential oils unless under the direction of a doctor certified in aromatherapy.
 For more information on why we don’t ingest essential oils check out this blog post.